H-1B for PhD Holders & Students | Green Card after PhD, Alternatives

 1. Going Through the H-1B Lottery

-Every year, USCIS conducts a two-stage H-1B visa lottery to randomly select eligible applicants when the number of H-1B visa applications exceeds the annual limit.
+Every year, USCIS conducts a two-stage lottery to select eligible applicants when the number of H-1B visa applications exceeds the annual limit.

-1. In the first round, the regular H-1B cap, USCIS uses random selection to choose 65,000 eligible applicants, which includes foreign workers with a Bachelor’s degree and higher.
+1. In the first round, the regular H-1B cap, USCIS uses wage-weighted selection to choose 65,000 eligible applicants.
+The selection pool includes foreign workers with a Bachelor’s degree or higher.

 • USCIS sets aside 6,800 of these H-1B visas exclusively for residents of Chile and Singapore.